maks-poz/maks-poz/README.md

 Computer Science Student
 ------------------------

-A former Team Leader of an SSL Customer Support Team.
+A former Team Leader of a Technical Support Team.
 I loved securing websites and helping the world fight untrusted pages.
 What I like even more is developing software and coming up with new solutions.
 I pursue my career in the area of IT and Computer Science.
 I feel excited to continue learning and growing in this dynamic field.

 *   🌍  I'm based in Houston, TX
 *   ✉️  You can contact me at [pozemi1148@gmail.com](mailto:pozemi1148@gmail.com)